Learn More about Arye

-Samuel stayed behind in Czechoslovakia and continued to operate the family owned general store.
-He had obtained an essential work permit from the Nazis as the general store provided services for them.
-This afforded Samuel protection for some time.
+Shmuel stayed behind in Slovakia and continued to operate the family-owned general store.
+He had obtained an essential work permit from the Slovak government.
+This afforded Shmuel protection until spring 1944 when the Slovak government revoked his work permit.

-In 1944, the Nazis revoked Samuel’s work permit and he escaped to a village in western Czechoslovakia called Sisov and sent for Miriam and Arye.
-A local priest agreed to hide Samuel and Miriam, but not their young son as he posed too much of a risk.
-Jan and Irena Mierni, a local shepherd and his wife, agreed to take Arye under certain conditions: since the Miernis had four girls, Jan required that Arye dress like a female in order to avoid suspicion from the townspeople.
-Jan also asked that Samuel and Miriam sign a document giving them custody of Arye in the event that they did not return for their son.
-Samuel and Miriam agreed to these conditions and entrusted Arye to the Miernis, who changed his name to Annicka for the duration of his time in hiding.
+In August 1944, German troops invaded Slovakia to combat an increase in partisan activity.
+After crushing the Slovak National Uprising, a revolt led by Slovak resistance groups, the Germans began rounding up Jews and partisans.
+Arye and his family reunited and escaped to a village in western Slovakia called Šišov along with Shlomo and Rosa Schöndorf and their son Tzvi (Vicki.)
+A local priest agreed to hide the adults, but not their young sons as they posed too much of a risk.
+Ján and Irena Mierni, a local shepherd and his wife, agreed to take in Arye and Vicki.
+Since the Miernis had four girls, Jan required that Arye and Vicki dress like females in order to avoid suspicion from the townspeople.
+Arye complied, but Vicki—who was a year older than Arye—refused and was consequently restricted from stepping outside the Miernis’ house.
+Jan also asked that Shmuel and Miriam sign a document giving them the right to adopt Arye in the event that the parents did not return for their son.
+Shmuel and Miriam agreed to these conditions and entrusted Arye to the Miernis, who changed his name to Annicka for the duration of his time in hiding.

 In the meantime, rumors had spread around the village that the local priest was hiding Jews.
-The priest’s driver, Jan Galko, came to the church to warn Arye’s parents.
-In order to save Samuel and Miriam, Jan and his wife offered to hide them in his barn.
-The Galkos dug a huge hole in the dirt floor of the barn and covered it with slats of wood and hay to create a hiding place.
-Arye’s parents hid there for eight months.
+The priest’s cart-driver, Ján Galko, came to the church to warn both couples.
+Ján and his wife Pavela offered to protect them.
+At first they were hidden in the house, and then the Galkos dug a huge hole in the dirt floor of the barn and covered it with slats of wood and a haystack to create a hiding place.
+Shmuel, Miriam, Shlomo, and Rosa hid there for a number of months.
 Miriam left the barn every other week or so to visit her son, much to the dismay of Samuel who thought it was too risky.

-On Arye’s third birthday, the Soviet Army liberated Czechoslovakia and Arye was reunited with his parents.
-The family lived in Kosice, Czechoslovakia for three years before relocating to Israel in 1948.
-After finishing his military service, Arye studied aerospace engineering in Florida and eventually received a scholarship to MIT to obtain his Master’s and PhD degrees.
+In spring 1945, as Arye turned three, the Soviet Red Army drove German forces out of Slovakia and Arye was reunited with his parents.
+After the war, the family lived in Košice, Czechoslovakia for three years before relocating to Israel in 1948.
+After finishing his military service in Israel, Arye came to the United States, studied aerospace engineering in Florida, and eventually received a scholarship to MIT to obtain his Master’s and PhD degrees.
 He became a professor of Engineering and worked in various laboratories during his career.
 He now volunteers at the United States Holocaust Memorial Museum.